 Step 4 - Pay the $250 housing deposit.

 Step 6 - Once your LLC application has been approved, you will be able to self-select your room in the Honors LLC.
+When you select a room, make sure you are choosing a 1300 space on the 3rd floor or south side of the 2nd floor.
+These are the only spaces in 1300 that are part of the Honors LLC.

 All current and incoming Honors students will also receive instructions and reminders for the Honors LLC via email.
 Check out the frequently asked questions below for general assistance.